CTO Research, Policies & Frameworks

 Assessing the Nature of Voluntourism within the Caribbean

-Assessing the nature of voluntourism within the Caribbean is a collaborative effort between the Caribbean Tourism Organization (CTO) and the Association of Caribbean States (ACS).
+Assessing the nature of voluntourism within the Caribbean is a collaborative effort between the CTO and the Association of Caribbean States (ACS).
 While this research sought to determine the current state of voluntourism within the English, Spanish and French speaking Caribbean islands; it also aimed to aid the development of a sound framework for voluntourism within the Caribbean.

 A Basic Guide to Experiential Tourism